esprfid/esp-rfid/README.md

 Since we are limited on both flash and ram size things may get ugly at some point in the future.
 You can find out some test results below.

 ### Tests

+#### How many RFID Tag can be handled?
-* Write some user data on File System worth: 100 seperate 4 Bytes long UID and random lenght long User Name and each have access bit.
-Total 16000 Bytes
+* Write some user data on File System worth:

+100 seperate

+* random 4 Bytes long UID and
+* "Test Name Test Surname Label" as User Name and
+* each have access status integer "1" or "0".

+Total 4,284 Bytes

 At least 100 unique User (RFID Tag) can be handled, the test were performed on WeMos D1 mini.
-I'm quite confident that storing User Data completely on ESP is not an issue.

-Additional testing:
+#### Additional testing is needed:

 * Logging needs testing.
 How long should it need to log access?
 What if a Boss needs whole year log?
 * Realiability on Flash (these NOR Flash have limited write cycle on their cells).
 It depends on manufacturer choice of Flash Chip and usage.